 Tiny creatures scurrying across the ground are often all assumed to be chipmunks, but in many cases they are actually ground squirrels.

-Thirteen-lined ground squirrels are one of three kinds of ground squirrels that live in Illinois.
+Thirteen-lined ground squirrels are one of two kinds of ground squirrels that live in Illinois.
 They are often confused with chipmunks.
 The easiest way to tell them apart is by their stripes.
 A ground squirrel has more stripes — 13, as you might expect — and their dark stripes have a dotted appearance.
 Chipmunks have just five stripes, alternating between light and dark brown, that are wider in appearance.

 Unlike their tree squirrel counterparts, 13-lined ground squirrels are one of the few animals in our area that hibernate in the winter.
 In fact, they can spend as many as 250 days a year hibernating, according to Wildlife Illinois.

 Thirteen-lined ground squirrels are diurnal, which means they are active during the day.
 They create burrows in the ground, so much of their time is spent below ground.